Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • itching, burning, discomfort in the ear canal;

-• redness inside the auricle, the appearance of a red tubercle;
+• redness inside the ear, the appearance of a red tubercle;

-• painful sensations, sometimes strong, shooting, pain, aggravated by touching the inflamed area, as well as by chewing, talking and other jaw movements;
+• painful sensations, sometimes strong, shooting, pain that intensifies when touching the inflamed area, as well as when chewing, talking and other movements of the jaw;

 • swelling of the ear canal, hearing loss;

-• headache or temporal pain on the side of the affected ear;
+• headaches or temporal pain on the side of the affected ear;

-• sleep disturbance, irritability, irascibility, especially if a boil has formed in the child's ear.
+• sleep disturbance, irritability, short temper, especially if a boil has formed in the child’s ear.

 • at a late stage of the disease, when spontaneous opening of the boil occurs, purulent discharge from the ear is observed, while pain decreases.

-Diagnosis of inflammation does not require special studies, since the symptoms are quite simple.
+Diagnosis of inflammation does not require special research, since the symptoms are quite simple.

 Remember!
-Before starting treatment, you need to consult a doctor of a narrow specialty - an otolaryngologist.
+Before starting treatment, a consultation with a specialist doctor - an otolaryngologist is required.

 In the initial stage, the patient feels a burning sensation and discomfort in the affected area.
 There are also the following symptoms:

-• increasing pain expands the boundaries, giving to the temple and jaw from the focus of inflammation;
+• increasing pain expands its boundaries, radiating to the temple and jaw from the side of the inflammation;

 • pressing on the tragus (cartilaginous tubercle), the patient feels pain;